Project goal: Educate and inspire new environmental leaders through interconnected UC Merced–affiliated programs.

 - Student rangers based at the on-campus UC Merced Wilderness Education Center help their community connect with Yosemite through educational resources, field trips and stewardship projects.
 They also lead activities for thousands of local schoolchildren through the National Park Foundation’s Open OutDoors for Kids initiative.

 - The academic-year Yosemite Leadership Program encourages undergraduates to become lifelong stewards through four semesters of environmental studies, personal and professional development, and hands-on projects.

 These programs have widespread, long-lasting impacts.
 Yosemite Leadership Program students mentor participants in other Conservancy-supported Youth in Yosemite programs.
 Wilderness Education Center rangers — who are often YLP internship alumni — explore careers while working in summer positions in Yosemite.
-Program graduates follow paths to full-time roles with the National Park Service and other public agencies; in Yosemite, you might run into former YLP and WEC students delivering educational programs, protecting visitors and resources, coordinating our art programs at Happy Isles, and more.
+Program graduates follow paths to full-time roles with the National Park Service and other public agencies; in Yosemite, you might run into former YLP and WEC students conducting educational outreach, protecting visitors and resources, and more.

-How your support helps: Your donations are crucial to the continued success of programs that are shaping the next generation of environmental stewards.
-With your help, these three programs will give college students opportunities to gain the skills, experience and passion necessary to take on the challenges facing our public lands.
+Your donations are crucial to the continued success of programs that are shaping the next generation of environmental stewards.
+With your help, these programs give college students opportunities to gain the skills, experience and passion necessary to take on the challenges facing our public lands.

 Project partners: Yosemite National Park and University of California, Merced, as well as Yosemite- and Merced-area schools and numerous local, regional and national organizations.